 COP26 Is Over.
 What Next for the Water Sector?

-OPINION | One thing is clear from Glasgow and the past 25 COP gatherings: World politicians are slow to commit to action that mitigates climate change effectively and even slower in developing and implementing effective policies to this effect.
+OPINION | One thing is clear from COP26 and past gatherings: Politicians are slow to commit to and implement effective climate policies.

 newsletter